6 Indoor Plants You Can Order Online to Help Detox Your Home

 Thankfully, some green thumbs are willing to share their secrets with us.
 Take Chantal Aida Gordon and Ryan Benoit, of The Horticult blog, who recently published their first book: How to Window Box: Small-Space Plants to Grow Indoors or Out.

-For the Detox Box, Gordon and Benoit recommend six variations of sansevieria:
+For the Detox Box, Gordon and Benoit recommend six variations of sansevieria that can work equally well grouped in a box or alone in a pot:

 Ready to start planting?
 For a detailed guide to preparing and caring for your Detox Box—plus other gorgeous window boxes—check out How to Window Box.